searchkuldeepsingh/SwiftHigherOrderFunctions/README.md

 Optional - A type that represents either a wrapped value or nil, the absence of a value.

-Map,
-Filter,
-Reduce,
-Sorted,
-FlatMap(deprecate),
-CompactMap,
-Chaining
+Those function are Map, Filter, Reduce, Sort, CompactMap, Chaining, Contains, Partition.